zukunft/zukunft.com/docs/code_functions_all.md

             ox/db_object.php
     \-- field_change_confirm_url - section for function field_change_confirm_url not yet defined that it should be const ruct and map in /sandbox/db_object.php
+    \-- default_page_url - section for function default_page_url not yet defined that it should be construct and map in /sandbox/db_object.php
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /sandbox/db_object.php
     \-- id - section for function id not yet defined that it should be set and get in /sandbox/db_object.php
     \-- api_array - section for function api_array not yet defined that it should be interface in /sandbox/db_object.php